Ex-Childcare Worker Admits to Assaulting Seven Children Offers Hollow Apology to Families

-The “heartbreaking anger” of the victim’s family
+The heartbreaking anger of the victim’s family

-Naginori Nagata, 27, a former child care worker, is accused of sexually assaulting a total of seven children (A-G in the order of indictment) at two day-care centers where she worked, and of filming the assaults, which included charges of sexual misconduct and violation of the Child Pornography Law.
+Nagumi Osada (27), a former child care worker, is accused of sexually assaulting a total of seven children (A-G in the order of indictment) at two day-care centers where she worked, and of filming the assaults, which included charges of sexual misconduct and violation of the Child Pornography Law.

 At the 6th trial held on October 15 at the Tokyo District Court, the father of E-chan expressed his anger.

 I want the defendant to be castrated and never leave his cell for the rest of his life.
 We want our normal, everyday life back.
-I hope that the judges will take this into consideration when making their decision.
+I hope that the judges will take this into consideration when making their decision.”

 The prosecutor then read Ms. F.’s statement of opinion.

-She stated, “Even now, several years after she was victimized, whenever the incident is brought up with her friends, my daughter still lives her life hiding the fact that she is the victim.
+“Even now, several years after she was victimized, whenever the incident is brought up with her friends, my daughter still lives her life hiding the fact that she is the victim.
 At the time, she trusted the defendant so much that she was victimized, and she is worried that she was targeted because of her meekness.

 At the trial, the defendant said that there was no particular reason why he targeted my daughter.
 I wonder what kind of feelings they had toward us parents at the day-care center while they were doing such terrible things to my daughter.
 It’s unbelievable.”